 American culture has promoted stereotypes that make women fear being rendered invisible and labeled unattractive if we embrace natural signs of aging.
 During a recent talk show appearance, Rosie O’Donnell was encouraged to share a self-deprecating story about how her gray hair made her an embarrassment to her teen children and less noticeable to fans—likening her new look to resembling a “grandma.”

 The same week, Matt LeBlanc shared a story during an interview about going gray prematurely while filming the hit show Friends.
 LeBlanc was referred to by the host as a silver fox, with his “salt-n-pepper” hair being applauded as a “triumph.”
-In 2016, a Match.com study found that 72% of women found men with gray hair hot.
+In 2016, a Match.com survey found that 72% of women found men with gray hair hot.
 Men are encouraged to accept their gray, but women are held to dramatically different beauty standards.

 So when are women allowed to age?